midikang/hello-world/git/SETTING-UP-GIT.md

 Typing git config --global core.editor "atom --wait" will tell Git to use the open source atom text editor.

 If you don't have atom and would like to use it, you can find it at atom.io.
-If you would like to use a different editor you can look for instructions here.
+If you would like to use a different editor you can look for instructions (here)[https://help.github.com/articles/associating-text-editors-with-git/].